Lissy93/dashy/docs/management.md

 # Management

 _The following article explains aspects of app management, and is useful to know for when self-hosting.
-It covers everything from keeping the app up-to-date, secure, backed up, to other topics like auto-starting, monitoring, log management, web server configuration and using custom environments.
-Most of it is aimed at running the Dashy (or any other app) in a container, but some of it also applies to bare metal setups too.
+It covers everything from keeping the Dashy (or any other app) up-to-date, secure, backed up, to other topics like auto-starting, monitoring, log management, web server configuration and using custom environments.
 It's like a top-20 list of need-to-know knowledge for self-hosting._

 ## Contents
 - [Providing Assets](#providing-assets)